pabennett/chiptools/docs/getting_started.rst

 ChipTools should work on any platform that can run Python 3 and your preferred FPGA simulation and synthesis tools.

-Clone the ChipTools repository to your system (or `download it here <https://github.com/pabennett/chiptools/archive/master.zip>`_):
+Clone the ChipTools repository to your system (or download the `latest tag <https://github.com/pabennett/chiptools/tags>` or master tarball from github):

 .. code-block:: bash